How to Book Cruises in Fiji + 10 Tips for Taking Small-Ship Cruises© FijiPocketGuide.com

 The Pros of Booking a Cruise with a Travel Agent

-• Travel agents may be able to offer you a good deal, such as discounted flights plus the cruise
+• Travel agents may be able to offer you a good deal, such as discounted flights plus a cruise.

 • They can help you with some of the logistics, like visas, ground transfers and more.